EPSB.ca » Schools » Register for School » Lottery Process

 AFTER PRE-ENROLMENT CLOSES

 • If the number of new resident attendance area students is higher than the limit set for a specific grade, the lottery process will be used.
-This only applies to new students.
+This only applies to new resident students.

 • Resident students who do not get into their designated school through the lottery can attend their overflow designated school, another Division school with space, or remain at their current school.
 Siblings may also enrol at the overflow designated school.